Every finite group is the group of self homotopy equivalences of an elliptic space: Introduction

 \begin{theorem} Every finite group $G$ can be realized as the group of self-homotopy equivalences of infinitely many (non homotopy equivalent) rational elliptic spaces $X$. \end{theorem}

-To construct those spaces, we introduce a new technique which we hope can be useful for obtaining examples with interesting properties in subjects of different nature such as in differential geometry (Section \ref{inflexibledgca}) or in representation theory \cite{CV3}.
-We construct a contravariant functor from a subcategory of finite graphs to the homotopy category of differential graded commutative algebras whose cohomology is $1$-connected and of finite type.
+To build up those spaces, we introduce a general method which we hope can be useful for obtaining examples with interesting properties in subjects of different nature.
+For instance, it appears to produce differential manifolds related with a question of Gromov, as it is mentioned below (see also Section \ref{inflexibledgca}).
+Indeed, we construct a contravariant functor from a subcategory of finite graphs to the homotopy category of differential graded commutative algebras whose cohomology is $1$-connected and of finite type.
 Then, the geometric realization functor of Sullivan \cite{Su} gives the equivalence of categories between the homotopy category of minimal Sullivan algebras, and the homotopy category of rational simply connected spaces of finite type.

+We remark that by dropping the requirement on the finiteness type of the differential graded algebras, our method can be extended to infinite, locally finite graphs.
+This is a subtle and technical point that is handled in \cite{CV3} where this extended version of our techniques is used to obtain an isomorphism criteria for a large class of groups, having thus consequences in representation theory.

-In fact, in this paper we prove the following theorem. \begin{theorem} Let $\G$ be a finite connected graph with more than one vertex.
-Then, there exists an elliptic minimal Sullivan algebra $\M_G$ such that the group of automorphisms of $\G$ is realizable by the group of self-homotopy equivalences of $\M_G$. \end{theorem} Our idea of using graphs has its origin on the following classical result (\cite{Frucht1}, \cite{Frucht2}). \begin{theorem}[Frucht, 1936] \end{theorem}
+In this paper, we prove the following theorem. \begin{theorem} Let $\G$ be a finite connected graph with more than one vertex.
+Then, there exists an elliptic minimal Sullivan algebra $\M_\G$ such that the group of automorphisms of $\G$ is realizable by the group of self-homotopy equivalences of $\M_\G$. \end{theorem}